EdJoPaTo/website-stalker-example/cloud/shelly/support/en-support-home.md

 [Read more and start integrating](https://shelly-api-docs.shelly.cloud/cloud-control-api/communication-v2/#get-devices-state)

-**⚠️ Alert: Shared Devices Issue ⚠️**
+**⚠️ Shared Devices Issue ⚠️**

-We are aware that some users are experiencing shared devices disappearing.
-Our team is investigating this issue with the highest priority.
+We were aware that some users experienced shared devices disappearing.
+Our team investigated this issue with the highest priority.

-We are working to identify the cause and resolve it as quickly as possible.
-Thank you for your patience.
+✅ Update: The issue has now been fixed.
+All shared devices should appear correctly for all users.

+Thank you for your patience while we resolved this problem.

 Knowledge base
 ----------